 NEW YORK CITY, NY, October 16, 2020 – New York City-based nonprofit Selfhelp Community Services is dedicated to maintaining the independence and dignity of vulnerable New Yorkers through a range of housing, home health care, and social services.
 They are the largest provider of comprehensive services to Holocaust survivors in the world, and this week they received a donation of crucial PPE to aid their efforts.
 The donation was made by the SGN Community, in partnership with The Starbucks Foundation, through Direct Relief.
 The relief partnership was coordinated by 5th Element Group.

 In September, The U.S. Millennial Holocaust Knowledge and Awareness Survey revealed that over 50% of millennials in the United States do not know what Auschwitz was.
-For Mrs. Livia Horovitz, who was taken to Auschwitz at six years old and lost 28 family members in the gas chambers, such ignorance is unthinkable.
+For Mrs. Livia Horovitz, who was taken to a concentration camp at six years old and lost 28 relatives in the gas chambers of Auschwitz, such ignorance is unthinkable.

 She also shares stories of hurt and hope with Mrs. Judy Gary, her aide for the last two years through Selfhelp.
 “She tells her story so well,” said Judy.
 “Every time I hear it, I’m amazed by how strong she is.”

 Part of that strength comes from the care Mrs. Horovitz receives from Judy and the team behind her at Selfhelp, an organization that has been providing comprehensive services to New York City Holocaust survivors for more than 80 years.
 Selfhelp offers a full continuum of care to over 4,500 survivors, including enhanced case management, home health care, housekeeping, financial management/guardianship, social programs, emergency financial assistance, and more.